Posted in:

 • You cannot pay into a LISA after you turn 50, although you can still allow your money to accrue interest.

-• You can only use the savings pot to buy your first home, or use it for retirement from the age of 60, or if you are terminally ill; otherwise, it’s locked up.
+• You can only use the savings pot to buy your first home or use it for retirement from the age of 60, or if you are terminally ill; otherwise, it’s locked up.

 • The LISA counts towards the £20,000 a year ISA limit.

-It is crucial that you assess whether a LISA or a pension is the best option for you in terms of saving for retirement.
+It is crucial that you assess whether a LISA or a pension is the best option for you in terms of saving or retirement.
 Pensions often offer more benefits and more protection, although you can have both.

 Help to Buy ISA